weareantenna/inline-translations/README.md

   ...
 });
 ```

+Don't forget to configure your supported languages in the configuration that was deployed (see underneath).
+By default this is configured to support one single language (English).

 ## Configuration
 This package has some configuration options.
 All configuration parameters have default values, so this package should work out of the box.
 Underneath you'll find the default configuration with explanation for all available parameters